 Custodial Care - Custodial care is personal care provided in a nursing home, hospice, or other facility setting when you do not need skilled medical care or skilled nursing care.
-Custodial care is personal care that can be provided by people who don't have professional skills or training, such as help with activities of daily living like bathing, dressing, eating, getting in or out of a bed or chair, moving around, and using the bathroom.
+Custodial care, provided by people who do not have professional skills or training, includes help with activities of daily living like bathing, dressing, eating, getting in or out of a bed or chair, moving around, and using the bathroom.
 It may also include the kind of health-related care that most people do themselves, like using eye drops.
 Medicare doesn't pay for custodial care.

-Daily cost-sharing rate - A "daily cost-sharing rate" may apply when your doctor prescribes less than a full month's supply of certain drugs for you and you are required to pay a copayment.
+Daily cost-sharing rate - A daily cost-sharing rate may apply when your doctor prescribes less than a full month's supply of certain drugs for you and you are required to pay a copayment.
 A daily cost-sharing rate is the copayment divided by the number of days in a month's supply.
 Here is an example: If your copayment for a one-month supply of a drug is \$30, and a one-month's supply in your plan is 30 days, then your "daily cost-sharing rate" is \$1 per day.
-This means you pay \$1 for each day's supply when you fill your prescription.

-Deductible - The amount you must pay for health care or prescriptions before our plan begins to pay.
+Deductible - The amount you must pay for health care or prescriptions before our plan pays.

 Disenroll or Disenrollment - The process of ending your membership in our plan.
-Disenrollment may be voluntary (your own choice) or involuntary (not your own choice).

-Dispensing Fee - A fee charged each time a covered drug is dispensed to pay for the cost of filling a prescription.
-The dispensing fee covers costs such as the pharmacist's time to prepare and package the prescription.
+Dispensing Fee - A fee charged each time a covered drug is dispensed to pay for the cost of filling a prescription, such as the pharmacist's time to prepare and package the prescription.